 Great thing about Dutch tour guides however is that you recognize these tall guys from a distance!
 So after some searching we identified our guide and off we went!
 I guess life in Rio is not really about following the clock….

 This tour was offered to us by Baja Bikes.
-This post expressions my own opinions.
+This post expresses my own opinions.